w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * Show examples of different mechanisms to communicate notifications, such as through text messages, haptic and audio feedback, and popup windows.
 * Demonstrate different types of error messages and explain why it is necessary to communicate the specific field where the error has occurred and, if possible, provide suggestions for users to correct the error.
-* Show examples of overlapping notifications in the context of applications.
+* Show examples of overlapping notifications in the context of complex applications.
 Explain that some users may find it daunting to process several notifications at the same time, so a mechanism needs to be defined that allows to prioritize notifications based on their relevance.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to support assessment:

-* Practical &mdash; Present students with a form field submission containing errors and ask them to provide notifications about each form field that contains errors, together with suggestions for corrections whenever possible.
-Assess how students provide adequate error messages for each of the wrong fields and how they provide suggestions for corrections whenever possible.
+* Practical &mdash; Present students with a form field submission containing errors and ask them to provide notifications about each form field that contains errors, together with suggestions for corrections when possible.
+Assess how students provide adequate error messages for each of the wrong fields and how they provide suggestions for corrections when possible.

 {% include excol.html type="end" %}